 Gifts help students participating in:

-- International, national and/or local service projects;
+- International, national and/or local community engagement projects;

 - WSU Day at the Capitol, where they share lessons learned through community engagement;